 What is Third-Degree Assault and Battery?

 Third-degree assault and battery charges may occur under S.C.
 Code § 16-3-600(E) when people physically injure or attempt to harm others physically.
 The resulting injuries must be minor, and the incident must not involve the use of a firearm or other deadly weapon to constitute third-degree assault and battery.
-A legal advisor familiar in violent offenses could be essential in helping individuals defend themselves against any degree of charges.
+A hardworking lawyer familiar in violent offenses could be essential in helping individuals in Georgetown defend themselves against any degree of charges.

 Penalties for Georgetown Violence Convictions